 Contact us today for expert travel advice and to plan a private, tailormade trip.

 Peru Rail: Belmond Hiram Bingham, Sacred Valley Train and Vistadome Train

 The most luxurious train to Machu Picchu, the Belmond Hiram Bingham starts and ends in Poroy, 20 minutes outside of Cusco.
 It is also possible to disembark, or join, at Ollantaytambo, for a shorter train journey.
 Expect gourmet food and drinks.

 With a dining car and observatory car, the PeruRail Sacred Valley Train to Machu Picchu is a premium experience.
 This service began operation in 2017.

 Panoramic windows beside and above your seating are designed to maximize the views on board the vistadome train to Machu Picchu.

-Inca Rail: Executive Class, First Class, Presidential Class
+Inca Rail: Presidential Class, First Class, Machu Picchu Train, and Executive Class

 For luxury travelers seeking first-class comfort, the Presidential Class fits a maximum of 8 passengers and is the only private charter train service to Machu Picchu.
 Enjoy the bar on board and tasting menu.